Glass as an Operating surface

 Full size capacitive panel mount glass keyboard with glass surface, numeric keypad & integrated touch-pad

-Capacitive glass operating panel NEW!
+Capacitive glass operating panel

 CK5 Cleankeys® keyboard with a touch surface